Overview of Colorado Colleges & Schools

 Public Universities & Colleges

 There are thirteen public 4-year state universities and colleges in Colorado.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Colorado.

 Private Universities & Colleges

-In Colorado there are twenty-one accredited private four-year colleges.
+In Colorado there are fourteen accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Colorado.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Colorado" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Colorado.

 Liberal Arts Colleges

 Colorado has four accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Colorado.